Halalaluyafail3/LuaPreprocessor/README.md

 $defined x.z -- false
 $defined random.y -- false.y, note that it stops scanning at 'random' so it never removes the .y
 ```
-* `if`: Expects an if branch, then zero or more elseif or else branches, and finally a terminating end.
-An if branch starts with the macro name `if`, an elseif branch starts with `elseif`, and an else branch starts with `else`.
-The terminating end consists entirely of `end`.
-The `if`, `elseif`, `else`, and `end` may either be string literals or names.
-The if and elseif branches are followed by a bracketed condition and a bracketed branch, both of which may be prefixed with a `::` symbol.
-The else branches are followed by a bracketed branch, which may be prefixed with `::` symbol.
-Branches are evaluated left to right.
-The first if or elseif branch that has a condition of true or else branch is the selected branch, and will be the branch used for getting the result.
-When evaluating a condition, if a correct branch hasn't been reached yet then it will expect to find only true or false as names or string literals in the condition.
-If a correct branch has been reached then any bracketed sequence of tokens is valid, and any `$` symbols without 'not nows' will not be evaluated past the opening bracket unless the `::` symbol prefix is used.
-Bracketed branches other than the selected branch (if any) without a symbol prefix `::` will be evaluated without evaluating any `$` symbols without 'not nows' past the opening bracket.
-The symbol `$`, the name `end`, and all tokens in between except the tokens inside of the selected bracketed branch (if any) will be removed.
+* `if`: After the symbol `$` this macro is expected to have the following form: an if branch, then zero or more elseif or else branches, and finally a terminating end.

+    The terminating end consists entirely of a string literal or name that is `end`.
+The types of branches have the following forms:
+    * An if branch starts with the string literal or name `if` then is followed by a condition and then contents of the branch.
+    * An elseif branch starts with a string literal or name that is `elseif` then is followed by a condition and then the contents of the branch.
+    * An else branch starts with a string literal or name that is `else` then is followed by the contents of the branch.

+    The contents of a branch and contions both have the form of a bracketed sequence of tokens optionally preceded by a `::` symbol.

+    Branches and their components are evaluated left to right.
+The first if or elseif branch that has a condition of true or else branch is the selected branch.
+If there are no else branches and all if and elseif branches have conditions of false then there is no selected branch.
+Each condition which does not occur after the selected branch shall have either a string literal or name which is either `true` or `false`.
+Each condition which occurs after the selected branch has its contents ignored aside from determining when the bracketed sequence of tokens ends, additionally `$` symbols without 'not nows' will not be evaluated within the condition after the first opening bracket if the `::` symbol is not present.
+The contents of a branch which is not the selected branch are ignored in the same way as a condition that occurs after the selected branch.

+    The symbol `$`, the string literal or name `end`, and all tokens in between except the tokens inside of the brackets of the contents of the selected branch (if one was chosen) are removed.
 ```lua
 $if(true){1}else{2}end -- 1
 $if(false){1}else{2}end -- 2